mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will indicate the success of dividing the points of the specified Point Group for the Contact by the specified value.
+The response indicates the success of dividing the Points of the specified Point Group for the Contact by the specified value.

 .. vale off

-Multiply Contact Point Group Score
+Multiply Contact Point Group score
 **********************************

 .. vale on

-Multiply the points of a specific Point Group for a contact by a value.
+Multiply the Points of a specific Point Group for a Contact by a value.

 .. vale off